fronzbot/blinkpy/README.rst

         print(camera.battery_string) # Gives battery level as a string ("OK" or "Low").
 Returns "Unknown" if value is... well, unknown print(camera.notifications)  # Number of unread notifications (ie. motion alerts that haven't been viewed) print(camera.motion)         # Dictionary containing values for keys ['video', 'image', 'time']
-                                     # which correspond to last motion recorded, thumbnail of last motion, and timestamp of last motion
+                                     #   which corresponds to last motion recorded, thumbnail of last motion, and timestamp of last motion

 Class Descriptions